 If both you and your friend, who is supposedly highly similar in details to you, tried applying for a permanent residency by yourselves, it does not mean that both of you will automatically get accepted.
 Even if on paper both of you have similar qualifications and more, it does not automatically mean both of you will get the same results for the PR status.
-If you need professional help getting your status granted, you can contact us.
+If you need professional help getting your permanent residence status granted, you can contact us.

 Firstly, unless you submitted the documents together with him or her, side by side, and filling up every single question asked by ICA together, and have the near identical cover letter and on the same day and time, there is a high chance that one of you did not fill in one part properly, or the way that ICA wants.
 This is a common issue, and it is not just about careless mistake.
 It is about whether you filled in the relevant portions, and gave the documents as the way that ICA prefers.